Code-Institute-Submissions/milestoneproject_usercentric/README.md

 I also found throughout my research that the beachboys had thier own website which I then incorperated as an extra link.

+The about page had issue when resizing the screen from desktop to mobile the text would overlap the picture and it was not clear or professional.
+I eventually realised this was an issue with my rows and columns and amended them accordingly which then in turn allowed me to restructure the whole page so there was more screen real estate being utilised  rather than having everything down the center.

+I tested this regularly as I input different picures and texts to ensure the the transisiton from desktop to mobile was smooth and looked professiona, I also asked my peers to see if the website had an issue when they used it.

+The media page was tested in a similar way to ensure the media played smoothly when clicking play and there was no issure when resizing the screen. intially I had problems with the screen window not showing the full video as though it was zoomed in on one part of the video, I resolved this by testing the html and css by trial and error to ensure the size of the screen was responsive to the web page regardless of its size.

+the contact page was tested by resizing the screen to ensure all the input fields and the labels resized appropriatly which was not the case initially.
+To start with some of the labels would move and sit above the input fields however this was rectified with the columns being tweaekd. the next part of testing was on the inputform  to ensure the user could only put the correct type of information into the correct field.

+The CSS across the whole site has been amended on a number of ocassions.
+I had issued with giving things elemnts 100% width however this then over ruled other elements.
+I then amended this by butting my rows in a wrapper to enable me to apply color schemes across the main section of each pagerather than targeting every row.

+Gernealy speaking I had issued with my grid system with some confusuin around the rows and columns  where by i was putting a row within a row which was causing the background not to cover the width of the row  or justfill a column  and leave the other columns blank.
+Once I had got a better understanding I went though all my web pages to ensure hte rows and coulmns were all in place to make it much clearer and enable more efficient management of each page.

+Deployment

+Credits and media

+I have used Wikipedia.com for the information about the band members which has been labeled within the code I used youtube.com for the video which has been labeled within the code I used soundcloud.com for the audio clip which has been labeled within the code

+Acknowledgement

+The inspiration for this project came from the mini resume project.